 public float speed = 5f;

-// Link to the Rigidbody2D component
+// The Rigidbody2D component

 private Rigidbody2D rb;